flutter/website/src/docs/resources/faq.md

 Yes, Flutter supports calling into the platform, including integrating with Java or Kotlin code on Android, and ObjectiveC or Swift code on iOS.
-This is enabled via a flexible message passing style where a Flutter app might send and receive messages to the mobile platform using a [`BasicMessageChannel`][].
+This is enabled via a flexible message-passing style where a Flutter app might send and receive messages to the mobile platform using a [`BasicMessageChannel`][].

-Learn more about accessing platform and third-party services in Flutter with [platform channels][].
+Learn more about accessing the platform and third-party services in Flutter with [platform channels][].

 Here is an [example project][] that shows how to use a